 Combating Snow Mold and Fungal Growth

 Winter can leave your grass matted down, especially in shady or damp spots.
-This traps moisture and prevents air from circulating properly.
-When grass can’t breathe, it’s more prone to diseases.
-A gentle raking can work wonders here.
-You’re not trying to tear up the lawn, just lift those flattened blades so they can stand up straight again.
-This simple step helps the grass dry out faster and reduces the risk of fungal issues popping up.
+This traps moisture and prevents air from circulating properly, and grass that can’t breathe is more prone to disease.
+A gentle raking works wonders here — not tearing up the lawn, just lifting those flattened blades so they can stand up straight again, dry out faster, and reduce the risk of fungal issues.

 Cold, compacted soil is like a blanket that’s too heavy for your grass’s roots.
 Debris like leaves and twigs can keep the soil colder for longer.
 By clearing all that winter mess away, you allow the sun’s warmth to penetrate the soil more effectively.
 Warmer soil encourages the grass roots to wake up and start growing, which is exactly what you want as spring arrives.
-This is a big step towards getting a stronger, more resilient lawn.
-You can check out some tips on outdoor project materials if you’re planning any hardscaping that might affect soil drainage.
+If you’re planning any hardscaping that might affect soil drainage, our guide on choosing the right paver materials is a helpful next read.

 Preventing Weed Proliferation Early On

-Weeds are opportunistic.
-If your lawn is weak and struggling after winter, weeds will see it as an open invitation.
+Weeds are opportunistic — if your lawn is weak and struggling after winter, weeds will see it as an open invitation.
 A clean, healthy lawn that’s getting good airflow and sunlight is much better at crowding out weeds naturally.
 Getting rid of debris early also means you can get a head start on any weed prevention treatments before they even have a chance to sprout.
-It’s all about setting your lawn up for success from the get-go.

 Here’s a quick rundown of why this prep work matters: